Ada-Developers-Academy/daily-curriculum/topic_resources/rails/validations.md

 ```
 ## Helpers

-There are many validations helpers (like `presence`) the most common are
+There are many validation helpers (like `presence`) the most common are

 - `:uniqueness` (ensures the field doesn't already exist in the db)
 - `:format` (uses a regular expression to ensure a match)